The House Of Stuart

 The Massacre of Glencoe

-The unruly Catholic Highland clans were percieved as a threat to William's government.
+The unruly Catholic Highland clans were perceived as a threat to William's government.
 Consequently, the Highland chiefs were ordered to take the Oath of Allegiance by 1st January, 1692.
 The chief of the McDonald's of Glencoe delayed taking the oath until late December,1691, and was informed on arrival at Fort William, that it could only be carried out in the presence of a sheriff and the nearest was forty miles away at Inverrary.
 Macdonald proceeded there to take the oath, but after the allotted deadline.

 Sir John Dalrymple, the Secretary of Scotland despised the lawless clans, seizing the opportunity presented by MacDonald, he issued instructions to remove "that set of thieves" the McDonald's of Glencoe.
 The certificate of McDonald's late oath was sent to Edinburgh but the government were not duly informed of McDonald's taking of the oath.